tigera-solutions/cc-eks-egress-gw/README.md

       kubectl get pods --output=custom-columns='NAME:.metadata.name,IP ADDRESS:.status.podIP'
       ```

-    - Test the egress gateway selecting a namespace instead of a pod this time.
+    - Create the namespace `app-test` and the pod `netshoot-app-test` for the test.

       Create the namespace  `app-test`.

       ```bash
       kubectl create ns app-test
       ```

-    - **I.** First create test traffic to the test host from a pod in the `app-test` namespace without using the egress gateway.

       Create the pod `netshoot-app-test` in the `app-test` namespace.